- All entries must have been created and aired from January 1, 2022 through December 31, 2022.

 - P01 BREAKING NEWS – Coverage of breaking news – day of.
-Shot, edited and aired/posted within 10 hours.
+Must be shot, edited and aired/posted within 10 hours.
 Follow-up stories do not belong in this category.
 May include live element.

-- P02 GENERAL NEWS – A news story, four minutes or less: shot, edited, and aired or fed the same day.
+- P02 GENERAL NEWS – A news story, four minutes or less: must be shot, edited, and aired or fed the same day.

-- P03 DAY FEATURE – Feature story shot, edited, and aired same day.
+- P03 DAY FEATURE – Feature story must be shot, edited, and aired same day.